hapax/hapax.github.io/assets/crowd.md

 The crowd is not wise when individuals are off the mark, but agree with each other, so the first term is not cancelled by the second.
-This is, in a precise statistical sense, the peril of groupthink.
+This makes the peril of groupthink clear in a precise statistical sense.

 #### Fermi estimates